Colombia

 Carbon tax

-Starting FY 2023, the scope of the existing carbon tax is broadened to include the sale, self-consumption, and importation of coal (certain exemptions apply, including coal for export).
+Starting from FY 2023, the scope of the existing carbon tax is broadened to include the sale, self-consumption, and importation of coal (certain exemptions apply, including coal for export).
 Rates will rise while continuing to be specific values per ton, gallon, or cubic square.
 A phased approach is introduced for rates for coal from 2023 thru 2027.
 Carbon tax will be deductible for income tax purposes.

 Tax on single-use plastics used for packing and wrapping